Harryharries/Ordering-System/README.md

 # Ordering-System
 ---------------------------------

-for getting in the web, double click the /MyRestaurantwebsite/home.html
+for getting in the web, download the package, then double click the file: /MyRestaurantwebsite/home.html

 for Ordering food, customer and waitor should both login this website